RaivoKoot/Transformer/README.md

 # Transformer
 A scratch implementation of the Transformer attention model using Tensorflow's autodifferentiator and Keras.

-Also, the implemented system trained to generate captions for images.
+In addition, the repository also contains an instance of this system trained to generate image captions.